Advancing Molecular Graph-Text Pre-training via Fine-grained Alignment: Experiments

 \subsection{Ablation Study for Masking and Cross-Attention Layers (RQ5)}

-To thoroughly explore the impact of the key components in FineMolTex, we compare to several variants, including \textbf{w/o mmm}, which drops the masked multimodal modeling task altogether; \textbf{motif mask only}, which only mask motif tokens; \textbf{word mask only}, which only mask word tokens; \textbf{w/o cross-attention}, which excludes cross-attention layers.
+To thoroughly explore the impact of the key components in FineMolTex, we compare to several variants, including \textbf{w/o mmm}, which drops the masked multimodal modeling task altogether; \textbf{motif mask only}, which only mask motif tokens; \textbf{word mask only}, which only mask word tokens; \textbf{w/o cross-attention}, which excludes cross-attention layers. \textbf{random mask only}, which masks motif or word tokens randomly rather than based on importance.
 We evaluate these variants on the graph-text retrieval task used in RQ1, on two datasets with $T=4$.
 As reported in Table~\ref{tab:abla}, FineMolTex consistently surpasses the other variants.
 Specifically, without the masked multimodal modeling task, ``w/o mmm'' fails to capture fine-grained knowledge at all, resulting in the poorest performance. ``motif mask only'' and ``word mask only'' outperform ``w/o mmm,'' because they still enable some level of fine-grained knowledge learning by either predicting motifs based on word tokens or predicting word tokens based on motif tokens.
 However, they are less effective than FineMolTex, which masks both words and motifs for mutual alignment.
-Lastly, without the cross-attention layers, ``w/o cross-attention'' cannot integrate token embeddings from different modalities, thereby hampering its ability to effectively learn fine-grained knowledge.
+Lastly, without the cross-attention layers, ``w/o cross-attention'' cannot integrate token embeddings from different modalities, without importance-based masking, ``random mask only'' cannot effectively focus on the tokens that contain fine-grained knowledge, thereby hampering their ability to effectively learn fine-grained knowledge.
 These observations demonstrate the effectiveness of each component.